 “Time goes on like always, one more time a sad song just like all the rest, I cant rewrite the history books, but I’ll damn sure do my best.”

 It had taken years of being lost to realize what he was meant to do all along.
 After getting back on his feet, the singer bought a Fender guitar at a pawnshop for $50 and began writing songs.
 He assembled a band and began playing bars and clubs, quickly gaining notoriety for his energetic music and rowdy showmanship.
 “One of the biggest rewards so far has been the opportunity to make new friends and share the stage with other musicians I admire.”
-Said the singer in reference to playing with heroes of his such as, Wayne “The Train” Hancock and Phil & Dave Alvin.
+Said the singer in reference to playing with heroes of his such as, Wayne “The Train” Hancock, Phil & Dave Alvin, Junior Brown and more.
 Jesse takes inspiration regarding his musical work ethic from the late Buck Owens,“The harder I work, the luckier I get.”

 With the blood, sweat and tears of past and present, Daniel cut and co-produced his debut self-titled album, playing many of the instruments himself, including all drums, percussion and guitar.
 The record holds true to Daniel’s character, taking you for a ride through the singer’s life, gritty realism and tongue-in-cheek anecdotes.
 The album is set to release May of 2018, and he and his band will be touring extensively to support it.
 “To me this album embodies my journey.
 I’m grateful to be here, and I’m trulyproud of this record.
 If my story can help anyone going through a struggle of their own, I’ve done my job and paid it forward.
 Now the real work starts.”